Energen's profit more than triples on higher oil prices

-(Reuters) - Oil and gas company Energen Corp (EGN.N) reported a more than three-fold rise in first-quarter profit on Tuesday due to a rise in production and higher realized prices for oil.
+May 8 (Reuters) - Oil and gas company Energen Corp reported a more than three-fold rise in first-quarter profit on Tuesday due to a rise in production and higher realized prices for oil.

 The company’s net income rose to $118.9 million, or $1.22 per share, in the three months ended March 31 from $33.4 million, or 34 cents per share, a year earlier.